-On 31 July 2004, ICANN notified Pulver of the evaluators' recommendations (see Appendices D and E).
-Pulver did not respond to ICANN's invitation to remedy, or attempt to remedy, deficiencies in its applications.
+On 31 July 2004, ICANN notified Pulver of the evaluators' recommendations (see Appendix E).
+Pulver did not respond to ICANN's invitation to remedy, or attempt to remedy, deficiencies in its application.

-On 30 November 2004, ICANN informed Pulver that those applicants seeking to remedy identified deficiencies have done so, and the sTLD application process would therefore draw to a close.
+On 30 November 2004, ICANN informed Pulver that those applicants seeking to remedy identified deficiencies had done so, and that the sTLD application process would therefore draw to a close.